Yasho-Bapat/thesis-SSL/uptane_notes/questions.md

 ### For October 16th
 * I was thinking about adding delegations to the dataflow diagram and the threat model - creating a new one for it.
 Could you suggest some things I should keep in mind while modeling for that?
 Apart from that delegations only apply on image repo
+  * you can delegate only part of a namespace
+  * thresholds - 3 of these 5 ppl
   *
 * Can you explain terminating delegations?
   *